kevineriksson/Project-1/README.md

 ### 1. Configure Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root like the example .env file, adding also your Kaggle credentials:

 ```bash
 # .env